benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 -------------------------------

 We provide functions to create temporal splits of the data iterators.
 These functions return train and test data iterators which split the original iterator using a fix train-test ratio.
-Snapshots from the earlier time periods contribute to the the training dataset and snapshots from the later periods contribute to the test dataset.
+Snapshots from the earlier time periods contribute to the training dataset and snapshots from the later periods contribute to the test dataset.
 This way temporal forecasts can be evaluated in a real life like scenario.
-The function ``split_temporal_signal`` takes either a ``StaticGraphTemporalSignal`` or a ``DynamicGraphTemporalSignal`` object and returns two iterattors according to the split ratio specified by ``train_ratio``.
+The function ``split_temporal_signal`` takes either a ``StaticGraphTemporalSignal`` or a ``DynamicGraphTemporalSignal`` object and returns two iterators according to the split ratio specified by ``train_ratio``.

 .. code-block:: python